rjointer2/Gamma/README.md

 the game in a beta state and to track the game's engine and physics mechanics.

+This is basically a environment see if if we can get the minimal requiremnt ( MVP ) for the final project.

+-> Working Character with moving and jumping functions -> Secondary Character with moving and jumping functions

 ## Installations

 There are NO installations or packages used as now!